Ambita/samhandling_megler_boligbyggelag_docs/README.md

 ### 2.2.3 Clarification expired response (Forhåndsutlysing utløpt)

 A clarification is usually valid for three months.
 When it expires you need a new clarification.
-If not the following sales message will result in a fixed price clarification.
+If not, the following sales message will result in a fixed price clarification.
 The accountant may inform the broker about this expiration using a specific response message.
 This basic message does not contain any product specific data fields.
 It will result in a message to the broker.

 ```json
 {